Mouly22/100DaysofCODE/Day 16/string.md

 ***Built-in methods***

+***It's important to remember that, Python is immutable***

-Python also has some built-in method to access or process characters in your string.
+Python has some built-in method to access or process characters in string.

 For example,